-Give your favourite chicken recipe a new lease of life with these delicious homemade sauces for chicken.
-From a creamy cheese and mustard to smoked paprika, we’ve got lots of mouth-watering sauces that are very easy to rustle up yourself at home.
+Our homemade sauces for chicken help give your favourite mid-week chicken recipe a new lease of life.
+From a creamy cheese and mustard to smoked paprika, we’ve got lots of mouth-watering chicken sauce recipes that are very easy to rustle up yourself at home.

 While it’s one of our favourite meats, chicken can sometimes be a little boring if served on its own.
-It can become dry and flavourless and that’s where sauce can become your new best friend.
+It can become dry and flavourless and that’s where our homemade chicken sauces can become your new best friend.

 Click through to see all of our homemade sauces for chicken…